 The reason this works where regex does not is that an LLM is robust to OCR noise.
 "Account Number: 0123-4567" and "Acct # 0123 4567" and "A/C No 01234567" all read as the same thing.
 "Comcast Cable" and "Comcast Communications LLC" both resolve to a canonical "Comcast" if you ask for the short vendor name.
 The model also understands the document structure, so it pulls the total amount from the totals row rather than from a partial subtotal in the middle of the page.

 The trade-off is cost and speed.
-Every AI sort consumes credits, and inference takes longer than regex.
-For renaming 30 invoices a month, this is invisible: a single sort takes seconds and consumes a handful of credits.
+Every AI sort draws from your AI allowance, and inference takes longer than regex.
+For renaming 30 invoices a month, this is invisible: a single sort takes seconds and barely registers against your allowance.
 For renaming 30,000 files where the pattern is stable enough that a regex would work, you would build the rule once in AI Rule Builder and let it run for free thereafter.

 A working Sortio prompt for invoices and receipts